fsaintjacques/semver-tool/README.md

   diff      Compare <version> with <other_version>, output to stdout the
             difference between two versions by the release type (MAJOR, MINOR, PATCH, PRERELEASE, BUILD).

-  get       Extract given part of <version>, where part is one of major, minor,
-            patch, prerel, build, or release.

   validate  Validate if <version> follows the SEMVER pattern (see <version>
             definition).
 Print 'valid' to stdout if the version is valid, otherwise